Lexus IS (XE20): Neiman Marcus 2008 Lexus IS F Special Build Sedan

-It is a limited (50 units) version of IS F sedan sold by Neiman Marcus.
+It is a limited (50 units) version of the IS F sedan sold by Neiman Marcus.
 Priced at US$68,000, the Neiman Marcus edition had a custom black with white accented interior with exterior black color.
 Each vehicle was individually numbered, and the owner also received a training session at the Skip Barber Racing School.

 IS 250 SR (2008)

-It is a limited (1000 units) version of IS 250 for the UK market.
+It is a limited (1000 units) version of the IS 250 for the UK market.
 It included a full body kit, 17-inch 10-spoke alloy wheels, optional 18-inch Tsuki rims, Worcester Black interior fabric, with optional sports pedals and heated front seats.

 Red-Edge Black edition (2009–)

-It is a limited (500 units) edition of the IS 250 and IS 350 for Japan market.
-It included largely black leather interior with red trim.
+It is a limited (500 units) edition of the IS 250 and IS 350 for the Japan market.
+It included a largely black leather interior with red trim.

 2010 IS 350 C F-Sport (2010)

-It is a limited (100 units) version of IS 350 C with 19-inch alloy wheels, special edition badging, a new front grille, lowered and upgraded sport suspension, larger brakes, and special blue interior stitching on black leather seats.
+It is a limited (100 units) version of the IS 350 C with 19-inch alloy wheels, special edition badging, a new front grille, lowered and upgraded sport suspension, larger brakes, and special blue interior stitching on black leather seats.

 The vehicle went on sale in late March 2010 for US$57,500.

 IS SUNRISE (2010)

-It is a concept vehicle based on IS 250 sedan designed in conjunction with Spanish design duo Stone Designs, commemorating the fifth anniversary of the launch of Lexus Japan.
+It is a limited version of the IS 250 sedan, designed in conjunction with Spanish design duo Stone Designs as part of Lexus Japan's "Art Works" series, commemorating the fifth anniversary of the launch of Lexus Japan.
 The IS "Sunrise" model included a multi-tone interior with contrast seat leather hues of white, blue, and gray.

+Concept cars

+Lexus has built a handful of concept and one-off models based on the IS.
+Aftermarket tuners, such as Wald International and FiveAxis, have also produced several one-off IS models, which have been part of the manufacturer's auto show exhibits.